blueboxes/devicecodesample/readme.md

 Import the [Postman collection file (v2.1)](device_auth.postman_collection.json) into [Postman App](https://postman.com).
 A full guide on how to import can be found on the [Postman site](https://learning.postman.com/docs/postman/collections/importing-and-exporting-data/).

 Edit the collection and navigate to the `Variables` tab.
 Enter the  tenantId and clientId and select 'Udpate'.
-Once this is done you can run each request in teh collection in order.
+Once this is done you can run each request in the collection in order.

 ## Node App Installation and Setup